 Some knowledge base types are intended to be used by machines to learn and grow.
 However, most are designed by people to use and get information.

 Knowledge bases often focus on an internal or external audience and can serve various purposes.
 For example, appliance companies might maintain maintenance instructions and FAQs in an external knowledge base.

 However, it might also have an internal knowledge base for the employees to understand the company policies and learn about work-related tools.

-Understanding the knowledge base definition isn’t all you must know.
+Understanding the definition isn’t all you must know.
 Though you can find knowledge base examples later in this article, you’re focused on why you should create one and how it benefits everyone.
 Here are the key advantages of having a knowledge base: